-This Threejs render displays three wave-like quantum interference surfaces generated from multiple 3-bit elliptic curve key-breaking experiments using Shor’s algorithm.
+This Threejs render displays three wave-like quantum interference surfaces generated from multiple 3-bit elliptic curve key-breaking experiments using a Shor-style attack.
 From left to right, the surfaces represent the flat implementation (left), the version with a single Bloch clock qubit (middle), and the version with two Bloch clocks in a chain (right).
 Each surface encodes bitstring probabilities into amplitude spikes, with red dots marking measurement intensities and blue lines showing the modular ridge defined by u + 7v ≡ 0 mod 8.
 The leftmost surface is less defined, with lower ridge amplitude and more phase noise.
 The center wave shows improved constructive interference and coherence from the introduction of a geometric timekeeper.
 The rightmost wave, with two Bloch clocks, exhibits the sharpest and cleanest interference ridge (highest blue spikes), reduced lateral noise, and a stronger signal-to-noise ratio, meaning increased fidelity through stacked temporal anchoring.

-This Threejs render compares the quantum interference waveforms of my two Shor's runs breaking a 3-bit elliptic curve key, the left shows the standard run, while the right shows the one that includes a Bloch clock qubit to segment computation over time.
+This Threejs render compares the quantum interference waveforms of my two Shor-style attack runs breaking a 3-bit elliptic curve key, the left shows the standard run, while the right shows the one that includes a Bloch clock qubit to segment computation over time.
 In the side view, the Bloch clock run has taller, more coherent interference fringes with denser red peaks, meaning stronger constructive interference and a later collapse in the computation timeline.
 The standard run appears noisier and shallower, showing earlier-stage measurement with less-developed phase structure.
 From the top view, the Bloch clock run shows structured, radial ridges and concentrated measurement clusters aligned to valid (a, b) modular residue classes, while the standard run is flatter and more diffuse.
 These show that the Bloch clock acts as a temporal-like filter, which allows only the more mature, high-fidelity slices of quantum evolution to be analyzed.

-This Threejs render represents the quantum interference pattern from executing Shor’s algorithm to break a 4-bit elliptic curve key.
+This Threejs render represents the quantum interference pattern from executing a a Shor-style attack to break a 4-bit elliptic curve key.
 Each point on the 16x16 grid corresponds to a bitstring outcome from the quantum Fourier transform of registers a and b, where the x- and z-axes denote the values u and v.
 The green mesh encodes the relative shot frequencies as dynamic wave amplitudes, while red spheres indicate the actual measurement counts, rising higher for more frequent outcomes.
 A blue diagonal marks the modular condition u + 7v ≡ 0 mod 16.
 The emergence of strong signal amplitude along this diagonal confirms successful quantum extraction of the hidden scalar.

 This Threejs render shows the green wave maps |11> probabilities across the 10 x 10 lattice for the Twistor‑Casimir Coupling (100 Qubits) experiment, high peaks show where the three‑slice Twistor shear reinforces, low troughs where it cancels.
 Red orbs, scaled by pair‑creation rate ρ_c, show the edge corridors that emit most |11 > Casimir pairs, showing the shear steers vacuum energy while keeping channels independent.